-Professor Nicholas Brown, Acting Director Australian Studies Centre, School of History John Henry Newman Building Belfield, Dublin 4
+Professor Hilary Carey Keith Cameron Professor of Australian History Australian Studies Centre, Room D111, Newman Building Belfield, Dublin 4

 Telephone: +353-1-7168354

 Fax: +353-1-7168602

-Email: Nicholas.Brown@ucd.ie
+Email: Hilary.Carey@ucd.ie Website: www.ucd.ie/austud

 The closing date for UCD graduates is 31st July in the year for which entry is sought.
 All other graduates must apply before 1st May in the year of entry.